Chapter 15:

 To say it was delicious though would be selling it short.
 Midori had never before tasted something so incredible.

-When she had graduated high school her parents had taken her out to an extremely elegant and high priced sushi restaurant—they loved sushi, though she had never developed much of a taste for it which left her often the butt of many jokes about how she was “born wrong.”
+When she had graduated high school her parents had taken her out to an extremely elegant and high priced sushi restaurant for they loved sushi, however she had never developed much of a taste for it which left her the butt of many jokes about how she was “born wrong.”
 But that was the first time she’d ever experienced food that ‘melted in the mouth’ and she always thought it had something to do with the type of meat but now suspected it had far more to do with the skill of the chef.

 “This is incredible Gray, thank you.”
-Midori said with a bright smile, the older man’s face flushed with embarrassment which worsened as the sentiment was echoed by the rest of the camp.
+Midori said with a bright, happy smile.
+The older man’s face flushed with embarrassment which only worsened as the sentiment was quickly echoed by the rest of the camp.

 “To Gray!”
 Rune began raising a simple wooden cup filled with some bubble juice—of which Midori was abstaining.
 “For this glorious meal.
 And to Midori, for figuring out the first step in her magical education.”
 Raising the glass he drained it in a single gulp before laughing and sitting down to chat with the former soldiers, they had been getting along a lot better and Rune had even begun floating the idea of them training with him.

 “I think it would be a good idea, shake the rust off before we get to Nythe.”
 Gray, who seemed to fall into a mentorship type of role to the other two, said with a small smile.
-“Plus, Roy can give a demonstration of the Artes you’re likely to deal with when we get there.”
+“Plus, Roy can give a demonstration of the Artes.”

 “Artes?”
 Midori asked, overhearing the rambunctious foursome.